 ‘Bravo, young lady!’
 Then, turning to my Mother.

 ‘Joan Fothergill!
 You didn’t tell me your daughter sings like a nightingale and can act the socks off the entire DADS membership.
 Gosh, how time flies, young lady.
 The last time I saw you properly was by the lake wearing a pair of pink knickers.’
 My cheeks turned crimson, and I heard my mother mumble the words, lake, knickers?

 ‘Lucy, dear, welcome to the fold, welcome to DADS!
 The part of Dorothy is indisputably yours!’

 ‘She’s a good writer too, Joc.
 She’s won some prestigious competitions.’
 I think that was my first and shocking bout of teenage mortification.
 How could my mother tell a multi-published author that I’d won a few school writing competitions and make it sound like I’d won the Booker Prize?

-‘If she writes as well as she sings and acts, Lucy will be a member of DAWG before she can say, Toto, I have a feeling we’re not in Kansas anymore.
+‘If she writes as well as she sings and acts, Lucy will be a member of DAWG (Didsbrook Authors and Writers Group) before she can say, Toto, I have a feeling we’re not in Kansas anymore.
 Thank you, Lucy.
 We’ll see you at rehearsals on Monday eve.
 Right!
 Time to crack on, who’s up for the part of the cowardly lion?’

-It was at that moment that Jocelyn Robertshaw became one of my teenage idols, alongside One Direction and the Jonas Brothers.
-I also made becoming a member of the DAWG one of my fourteen-year-old self’s lifetime writing goals.
-I was in awe of Jocelyn, who was not only the founder of DADS but was also the founder and doyenne of DAWG, the revered body of homegrown writing talent.
+It was at that moment that Jocelyn Robertshaw became one of my teenage idols, along with One Direction and the Jonas Brothers.
+I was in awe of this larger than life local celebrity, who not only founded DADS, but DAWGS as well.
+The revered body of homegrown writing talent and becoming a member of the celebrated DAWGS became one of my fourteen-year-old self’s lifetime writing goals.